 Addiction, in terms of cannabis use, refers to a psychological and sometimes physical dependence on the substance.
 It entails compulsive and repetitive consumption despite negative consequences on health, relationships, or daily functioning.

-Symptoms may include increased tolerance, withdrawal symptoms upon cessation, unsuccessful attempts to cut down or control use, and prioritizing use over other activities.
+Symptoms may include increased tolerance, withdrawal symptoms upon cessation, unsuccessful attempts to cut down or control use, and prioritizing cannabis use over other activities.

 The emergence of dispensaries and regulated markets has influenced usage trends by providing legal access to cannabis products.
 These establishments often offer an array of products, educational resources, and quality control measures, shaping consumer preferences and habits.

-The availability of such resources and the legal sanction of use in some areas have contributed to changing perceptions and increasing acceptance of cannabis, potentially affecting usage patterns across different demographics.
+The availability of such resources and the legal sanction of cannabis use in some areas have contributed to changing perceptions and increasing acceptance of cannabis, potentially affecting usage patterns across different demographics.

 Despite the legalization of marijuana in many states around the country, Idaho remains an exception.
-The state’s steadfast position against legalizing marijuana provides a unique context for examining the effects of prohibition versus legalization.
+The state’s steadfast position against legalizing cannabis provides a unique context for examining the effects of prohibition versus legalization.

 Medical cannabis has shown promise in treating a variety of medical conditions.
 Some of the conditions commonly treated with medical cannabis include chronic pain, neuropathic pain, multiple sclerosis (MS) spasticity, chemotherapy-induced nausea and vomiting, epilepsy, Crohn's disease, inflammatory bowel disease (IBD), HIV/AIDS-related wasting syndrome, glaucoma, post-traumatic stress disorder (PTSD), insomnia, anxiety disorders, and Tourette syndrome.